alois-bissuel/privacy/lab/BINOCULARS/README.md

 	- A granular report with intentionally bucketed continuous variables and k-anonymity on variables shared by advertiser and publisher (information about the interest group is never available to the publisher, even with appropriate k-anonymity).
 	- A different version of this report is available for the advertiser and the publisher.
 4. An **aggregated conversion report**, including conversions by users in the control population of the lift AB test (who, by definition didn't see ads) who had opportunities to receive one.
+5. An optional **aggregated report on lost opportunities**, to enable actors to learn about lost auctions.

 AB testing and lift measurement use a cross-channel framework.
 This allows for advanced AB testing, essential to all actors across the web, and fair comparisons between marketing vendors/channels, etc. This would bring much-needed clarity and transparency in measuring performance and would be a desirable improvement compared to the current situation.